knaw-huc/brieven-van-hooft-pipeline/README.md

 Hooft](https://nl.wikipedia.org/wiki/Pieter_Corneliszoon_Hooft)* better
 accessible to researchers.

-These have been linguistically enriched with part-of-speech tags and lemmas in an earlier project *(which? how?)* and delivered in [FoLiA XML](https://proycon.github.io/folia) format.
+These have been linguistically enriched with part-of-speech tags and lemmas in an earlier project and delivered in [FoLiA XML](https://proycon.github.io/folia) format.
 We intend to produce W3C Web Annotations via [STAM](https://annotation.github.io), so the texts and any annotations can ultimately be showed and queried via